Asphalt 8: Airborne: Gameplay

-In the initial version of the game, the career mode consisted of 180 events split into eight "seasons", which become progressively more difficult.
+In the initial version of the game, the career mode consisted of 180 events split into eight "seasons", which became progressively more difficult.
 In later versions, additional challenges and seasons were added.
-As of March 2020, Asphalt developed a total of nine seasons, excluding the "McLaren Legends Season".
-When the game begins, only Season One is available.
-Later seasons must be unlocked either by earning a certain number of stars or by purchasing a "Season Unlock" in the in-app store.
-You cannot unlock a season through an in-app purchase unless you have played and earned the required amount of stars to unlock the previous season or purchased the previous season.
-The Great Wall update added 30 new events centered on the Great Wall of China.
+As of March 2020, Asphalt 8 had a total of nine seasons, excluding the "McLaren Legends Season".
+When the game begins, only the first season is available; later seasons must be unlocked either by earning enough stars or by purchasing a "Season Unlock" (which cannot be used to skip ahead more than one season at a time).
 The Dubai update introduced a new season where only fully upgraded cars are eligible to participate, besides adding three new events centered on Dubai.
-The San Diego Harbor update introduced a new season featuring events where the player can participate in a twenty-four car race (Exclusive Metal Events – only on iOS 8), alongside several new events centered on both Dubai and the San Diego Harbor.

 Asphalt 8 is the first game in the Asphalt series to use Game Center for achievements rather than Gameloft's own Gameloft Live.
 The April 2015 update added support for the Apple Watch and made it compatible only on the iPhone 5 or later models using iOS 8.2 or later through the use of Bluetooth or Wi-Fi.
 The October 2015 update added support for the Apple TV.

-Online multiplayer mode can be played both locally via Wi-Fi, and globally via the internet.
-There is also a "World Series" online multiplayer mode, although this mode is unavailable on iPod touch 4th generation and iPhone 4.
-Playing on multiplayer is the only way to increase a player's in-game level, to which more credits are awarded as the player levels up.
-The Multiplayer League Update in October 2016 introduced a revamped multiplayer gameplay in the form of the "Multiplayer League", where players compete against each other in online multiplayer races to win exclusive rewards.
+Online multiplayer can be accessed both locally and globally via Wi-Fi.
+There is also a "World Series" online multiplayer mode, although this mode is unavailable on the iPod touch 4 and iPhone 4.
+Playing in multiplayer is the only way to increase a player's in-game level; a higher level results in higher credit earnings.
+The Multiplayer League Update in October 2016 introduced reworked multiplayer gameplay in the form of the "Multiplayer League", where players compete against each other in online multiplayer races to win exclusive rewards.